hyosung11/Launch-School/Courses/journal.md

 12:38 Eyes itch and I feel tired.
 I went to sleep earlier last night and woke up later.
 Going to the gym a little later.

 13:00 Getting ready to go to the gym.
 Reviewing execution context again.

+## 20220617 금요일

+10:55 I started working a freeCodeCamp app using OOP, but then stopped.
+I have to buckle down and take the retake of the JS129 Written Assessment.